 Even the most eloquent philosopher of conservatism, Edmund Burke, pokes fun at the idea that proportion is a maker of beauty.
 From his essay, A Philosophical Inquiry Into the Origin of Our Ideas of the Sublime and Beautiful,

 The true opposite to beauty is not disproportion or deformity, but ugliness: and as it proceeds from causes opposite to those of positive beauty, we cannot consider it until we come to treat of that.
 Between beauty and ugliness there is a sort of mediocrity, in which the assigned proportions are most commonly found; but this has no effect upon the passions.

-The enlightenment view seems radically against the classical.
+The Enlightenment view seems radically against the Classical.
 This is a consequence of how and where people located beauty.
 On the classical view, beauty resided in the object of contemplation, in the building.
-On the modern view, beauty is psychological artifact of the mind.
+On the modern view, beauty is a psychological artifact of the mind.

 The classical theory of ethics also reflects this difference.
 On the modern account, the good or bad of an action resides either in adherence to either duties, rules, or by reference to an action’s consequences.
 The classical mind believed that the morality of an action resided in the character of the doer.
 It is clear that the ethics of the times relate very closely to aesthetics of times.
 How and why I cannot yet say, because I do not yet fully understand the way the spirit of an age informs a person’s will, temperament, and tastes.

 I do have tantalizing signs of an answer, though.
 Consider this passage from the Iliad in different translations.
 It starts with Achilles taking two minds on whether to kill Agamemnon.
 Consider the different translations.
 The year of the translation is in parentheses.